Schools

 • Scholarship letters.

-DSOs should maintain copies of financial documentation in international student records.
-Remember, only DSOs may verify an F-1 or M-1 student’s financial support.
-(Non-school employees may not.)
+DSOs should maintain copies of financial documentation in the student’s records.
+Remember, only DSOs may verify a student’s financial support; third party recruiters or non-school employees cannot.

-Financial data should cover the student’s complete program of study or a 12-month period, whichever is shorter.
-The cost information on the Form I-20 should include the average school tuition, school fees and living expenses for the following periods at a time, as applicable:
+Financial documentation should demonstrate the student’s ability to cover expenses for one year or the length of their program of study, whichever is shorter.
+Cost information on the Form I-20 should include the average school tuition, school fees and living expenses for the following periods at a time, as applicable:

-• Or, the length of a single academic year.
+The length of a single academic year; or

 In the personal funding section on the Form I-20, DSOs should list the different financial resources allowing the student to meet these costs.
 For example, a student living with a relative can include this information in the “Student’s Funding” section under “Funds from Another Source.”

-For additional information, DSOs can reference the Study in the States blog post, DSOs: Remember to Correctly Input Financial Information in SEVIS.
+For additional information, DSOs can reference the Financial Information page in the SEVIS Help Hub or the Study in the States blog post, DSOs: Remember to Correctly Input Financial Information in SEVIS.

 Recruiters

-A school may consider the option of consulting service providers to help in the F-1 or M-1 student recruitment process.
-A prospective F-1 or M-1 student may consider the option of consulting service providers to facilitate acceptance at a school that best meets their interests and capability.
+A school may consider the option of consulting service providers to help in the nonimmigrant student recruitment process.
+Similarly, prospective nonimmigrant students may consider the option of consulting service providers to facilitate acceptance at a school that best meets their interests and capability.
 These service providers are often referred to as recruiters.

-Depending on where the prospective F-1 or M-1 student lives, such services could include a recruiter, broker, or agent who charges fees or receives a commission for such things as recruiting students or helping them obtain a student visa, housing or other services.
+Depending on where prospective students live, such services could include a recruiter, broker or agent who charges fees or receives a commission for things such as recruiting students or helping them obtain a nonimmigrant student visa, housing or other services.

-Students do not need to use a recruiter in order to obtain a United States student visa.
-Prospective F-1 or M-1 students should have direct contact with a DSO at the school and do not need to work through a recruiter for this.
-When your school accepts a student, the DSO should verify the student’s information and issue a Form I-20 directly to the student.
+Prospective nonimmigrant students do not need to use a recruiter to obtain a U.S. student visa and should have direct contact with a DSO at the school, regardless of use of a recruiter.
+Upon acceptance to the school, DSO should verify the student’s information and issue a Form I-20 directly to the student.
+Remember, DSOs cannot receive compensation from commissions for the recruitment of foreign students.

 Power of Attorney

-A Power of Attorney is a legal document in which a parent or legal guardian authorizes another adult to act in his or her place on behalf of the child.
-The Power of Attorney acts as a “permission slip” which tells others, such as doctors or teachers, when a parent’s signature is needed that the other adult has authority to sign in place of that parent or guardian.
+A Power of Attorney is a legal document in which a parent or legal guardian authorizes another adult to act in their place on behalf of the child.
+The Power of Attorney acts as a “permission slip” that tells others, such as doctors or teachers, when a parent’s signature is needed that the other adult has authority to sign in place of that parent or guardian.

-If a parent or legal guardian will not be living with a minor international student while the student is attending school in the United States, SEVP recommends the student’s parent or legal guardian consult with the school to determine the requirement for such a document.
+If a parent or legal guardian will not be living with a minor F-1 student while they are attending school in the United States, SEVP recommends the student’s parent or legal guardian consult with the school to determine the requirement for such a document.
 These documents vary, depending upon the state in which the certified school is located.

-In general, SEVP recommends that the F-1 or M-1 student or the adult with Power of Attorney for oversight of the minor student while in the United States maintains control of all the student’s personal documents.
+In general, SEVP recommends that the student or the adult with legal guardianship for oversight of the minor student while in the United States maintains control of all the student’s personal documents.
 These documents include, but are not limited to, the Form I-20, I-901 SEVIS Fee payment receipt, passport and/or visa, printout of the Form I-94, “Arrival/Departure Record,” and proof of finances.
 DSOs at K-12 schools may choose to assist minor students in protecting their documents.

 Many high schools in the United States have sports teams that students and fans support throughout the year.
-An international student may participate in amateur athletics if they maintain their nonimmigrant student status.
-However, the primary reason for the student coming to the United States in F-1 or M-1 status must be to study at an SEVP-certified school and complete the program of study.
+A nonimmigrant student may participate in amateur athletics if they maintain their nonimmigrant student status.
+However, the primary reason for the student coming to the United States must be to study at an SEVP-certified school and complete the program of study.

-For an F-1 or M-1 student interested in joining a sports team, it is important to remember a few rules for international student athletes:
+For an F-1 student interested in joining a sports team, it is important to remember a few rules for student athletes:

 • They must maintain their nonimmigrant student status.

-• They must be enrolled in and attend an SEVP-certified school each session.
+• They must be enrolled in a full course of and attend an SEVP-certified school each session.

-• Prior to receiving stipends or scholarships, international student athletes should speak with their DSO in order to properly understand the implications and financial responsibilities associated with accepting them.
+• Prior to receiving stipends or scholarships, nonimmigrant student athletes should speak with their DSO to properly understand the implications and financial responsibilities associated with accepting them.

-Certain states, localities or districts may have rules or policies concerning international students and their participation in athletics.
-It is a good practice to inform any prospective international student expecting to be involved in school athletics of these rules or policies.
+Certain states, localities or districts may have rules or policies concerning nonimmigrant students and their participation in athletics.
+DSOs should inform any prospective nonimmigrant student expecting to be involved in school athletics of these rules or policies.

 Student Housing

-It is a best practice for a DSO to be aware of all off-campus housing arrangements for the school’s minor international students and to encourage your student’s parents or legal guardians to do the same.
-Boarding schools, by state and local regulation, are required to provide housing for students.
-For nonresidential schools, regulations concerning a school’s responsibility for oversight of the housing of F-1 or M-1 minors vary by state or locality and depend on whether the school provides housing or there is a homestay arrangement.
+As a best practice, DSOs should be aware of all off-campus housing arrangements for minor F-1 students and encourage parents or legal guardians to do the same.
+Regulations concerning a school’s responsibility for oversight of the housing of nonimmigrant student minors vary by state or locality and depend on whether the school provides housing, a homestay arrangement or if the student will be living with family.

-As a best practice, SEVP recommends that K-12 DSOs verify that a student’s U.S. physical address is current in SEVIS when completing registration to ensure the safety of the student.
-Without a known address the minor students cannot be easily located during an emergency.
+As a best practice, SEVP recommends that K-12 DSOs verify that a student’s U.S. physical address is up to date in SEVIS when completing the registration process each session to ensure the safety of the student.
+Without a known address, students cannot be easily located during an emergency.

 SEVP also recommends performing a background check of a K-12 student’s host family and having contact information for the host family.